Mohammed Zubair (journalist)

-Mohammed Zubair is an Indian journalist and the co-founder of Alt News, an Indian non-profit fact-checking website.
-He made headlines on June 27, 2022, when he was arrested by the Delhi Police for his tweets from 2018.
-His detention sparked worries about the state of India's press freedoms.
-Journalist bodies, human rights organizations, and the political opposition perceived the arrest as a revenge against Zubair's role in reporting on the 2022 BJP Muhammad remarks controversy and Alt News' work of fighting disinformation in the society, while noting of diminishing press freedom in India during the Premiership of Narendra Modi.
+Mohammed Zubair (born 1983) is an Indian journalist, fact-checker and the co-founder of Alt News, an Indian non-profit fact-checking website.

+In 2022, Zubair was arrested by Delhi Police over a 2018 tweet for allegedly "insulting Hindu religious beliefs" and incarcerated for a month.
+His detention raised further concerns about the state of India's press freedom under Narendra Modi's premiership and was widely criticised by journalistic bodies, human rights organisations and the political opposition who allege that the arrest was an act of revenge against his role in Alt News's work of combating disinformation.

-Career
+Early life

+Zubair was born into a Muslim family on 29 December 1983 in Bangalore, the capital of Karnataka, India.
+He graduated from the M.S.
+Ramaiah Institute of Technology, and spent over ten years working as a software engineer for Nokia.

+Journalism career

+Alt News

-Zubair has spent over ten years as a software engineer with telecom giant Nokia.
-Mohammed Zubair and the former software engineer Pratik Sinha founded the Alt News website in 2017.
+In 2017, Zubair and fellow former software engineer Pratik Sinha founded Alt News, a non-profit organisation.
 Zubair only assisted Sinha in running the site for about a year while continuing to work for Nokia.
 He finally left Nokia in September 2018 to become a full-time employee of Alt News.
-On December 16, 2019, he was appointed to the board of directors of the Pravda Media Foundation, which operates Alt News.
+On 16 December 2019, he was appointed to the board of directors of the Pravda Media Foundation, which operates Alt News.

-Mohammed Zubair and his co-founder Pratik Sinha were nominated for the 2022 Nobel Peace Prize by the Peace Research Institute Oslo (PRIO), a private research institution based in Oslo, Norway.
+Targeted by right wing

-In 2020, Pratik Sinha said that Zubair is being targeted for his work as number of FIRs were lodged against him.
+In 2020, Pratik Sinha alleged that Zubair is being targeted by right wing government for his work after a number of first information reports (FIR) were lodged against him.
 On 10 June 2021, Zubair received a notice from Twitter alerting him that Twitter had been approached by Indian law officials regarding a tweet Zubair had tweeted in March 2021, which Indian authorities claimed breached Indian laws.

+Nobel Peace Prize

+According to Time magazine, Zubair and his Alt News co-founder, Pratik Sinha, were among the favourites to win the Nobel Peace Prize in 2022.